-4.60 The European Commission is developing its own medical device nomenclature m, based on the Italian CND medical device nomenclature to support the regulatory implementation of UDI under its EUDAMED database.
-Noting that in the USA, the FDA use the GMDN nomenclature operating under its own Global Unique Device Identification Database (GUDID), the CND nomenclature is to be mapped to the GMDN nomenclature for operators within EUDAMED.
-Version 1.0
+4.57 The European Commission is developing its own medical device nomenclature, based on the Italian Classificazione Nazionale Dispositivi medici (CND) medical device nomenclature to support the regulatory implementation of UDI under its EUDAMED database.
+Noting that in the USA, the FDA use the Global Medical Device Nomenclature (GMDN) operating under its own Global Unique Device Identification Database (GUDID), the CND nomenclature is to be mapped to the GMDN nomenclature for operators within EUDAMED.

-- 4.61 As this CND based European Medical Device Nomenclature (EMDN) is not expected to be ready immediately, prior to the EU Medical Device Regulations concerning UDI entering full force and further, under the European Union (Withdrawal) Act 2018 200, the UK is free to make its own medical device nomenclature arrangements.
-In the meantime, both the MHRA and NHS England have contracted into GMDN but in Scotland the putting in place of any interim arrangement would be devolved matter and is unresolved at time of writing.

-- 4.62 On 6 June 2019, the European Commission designated issuing entities, appointed to operate a system for assignment of UDI's Decision (EU) 2019/939199.
-These comprise:
+- 4.58 As this CND based European Medical Device Nomenclature (EMDN) is not expected to be ready immediately, prior to the EU Medical Device Regulations concerning UDI entering full force and further, under the European Union (Withdrawal) Act 2018 200, the UK is free to make its own medical device nomenclature arrangements.
+In the meantime, both the MHRA and NHS England have contracted into GMDN but in Scotland the putting in place of any interim arrangement would be a devolved matter and is unresolved at time of writing. - 4.59 On 6 June 2019, the European Commission designated issuing entities, appointed to operate a system for assignment of UDI's Decision (EU) 2019/939199.
+These comprise: - GS1 AISBL 257; - Health Industry Business Communications Council (HIBCC) 258; - International Council for Commonality in Blood Banking Automation (ICCBBA) 259; - Informationsstelle f ür Arzneispezialit äten IFA GmbH 260. - 4.60 Health organisations and professionals using medical devices and in vitro diagnostic medical devices may therefore need to handle any of these four issuers UDI's; however, in practice, these devices are predominantly expected to be carrying GS1 UDI's as this option is more favoured by device manufacturers and NHSScotland has procured a national GS1 license.

-- GS1 AISBL;

-- Health Industry Business Communications Council (HIBCC);

-- ICCBBA;

-- Informationsstelle f

-ür Arzneispezialit

-äten IFA GmbH.

-- 4.63 Health organisations and professionals using medical devices and in vitro diagnostic medical devices may therefore need to handle any of these four issuers UDI's; however, in practice, these devices are predominantly expected to be carrying GS1 UDI's as this option is more favoured by device manufacturers and has been taken up by both MHRA and NHS England in their own systems.